Shopping Cart No items

-A Charley horse is a muscle spasm, it’s when your muscles suddenly tighten up on its own.
-These cramps can happen anywhere in the body, however legs are the most common.
+A Charley horse is a muscle spasm; it’s when your muscles suddenly tighten up on its own.
+These cramps can happen anywhere in the body; however legs are usually the most common.
 Now muscle spasms and cramps are common in Multiple sclerosis (MS).
-And it is a long standing disease that affects the brain and spinal cord.
+And it is needless to say that MS is a long standing disease that affects the brain and spinal cord.
 Many symptoms include spasms and muscle stiffness.
-Alongside thinking problems and urinary problems.
+Alongside other issues such as thinking problems and urinary problems.

 This medication is to be taken by mouth, with or without food, and usually 3 times a day.
 And to reduce any side effects your doctor may direct you to start this medication at a lower dose and then gradually increase your dose as time goes by.